NikaOrl/next-range-selector/src/stories/with-multi-dots.md

 ## The range-selector with different directions

-You can set different settins for multi-dots renge-seector:
+You can set different settins for multi-dots renge-selector:

-- enableCross (default true)
+- [enableCross] (default true);
-- fixed (default false) - the dots process will be fixed length
+- [fixed] (default false) - the dots process will be fixed length;
-- minRange?: number - minimum length of the dots process
+- [minRange]: number - minimum length of the dots process;
-- maxRange?: number - maximum length of the dots process
+- [maxRange]: number - maximum length of the dots process;
-- order (default true)
+- [order] (default true) - shows if the dots are ordered ascending.

 ### The template for this example looks like the code below